 How Much Does HubSpot CRM Cost?

-HubSpot CRM is completely free and will remain free forever.
+The HubSpot CRM tool is completely free and will remain a free plan forever.
 However, four options do cost money, but these include HubSpot Marketing.
-The starter pack is $50 a month, while enterprise starts at $2,400.
-The pricing is determined by the number of people on your team.
+The starter pack is $50 a month, while the enterprise starts at $2,400.
+The HubSpot pricing is determined by the number of people on your team.

 The free version of HubSpot CRM includes all features, which is: